-Once again, before undertaking any of these giving strategies, you should consult your legal adviser, tax adviser, or financial adviser.
-But, properly employed, each of the strategies represents a tax‐ advantaged way for you to give more to your favorite charities.
+Once again, before undertaking any of these giving strategies, you should consult your legal, tax, or financial adviser.
+But, properly employed, each of the strategies represents a tax‐advantaged way for you to give more to your favorite charities.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917